aceliwang/potatopsych/Practice - PsychScene Videos.md

   - Depression: pseudodementia secondary to relapse of depression
 - **Substance withdrawal** ie. alcohol

 ### MEQ 7.2 Mrs Smith is admitted to the Older Patients Mental Health Service Inpatient Unit.
 What would be your advice to the registrar in prescribing of medications?
+(6-8 marks)

 > Prescribing in the geriatric
 > Atenolol